The 18 Best Instructional Design Certificate Programs and Courses

 Master’s Program in Instructional Design by the University of Georgia

-With 6 semesters of material, this online program is the longest one on our list.
-The website states that, after completing it, the student will be prepared not just to apply some learning theory to creating Computer-Based Training (CBT), but will have enough hands-on experience to tackle any real-life instructional design challenge.
+With six semesters of material, this online program is the longest one on our list.
+After completing it, the student will be prepared to apply learning theory to create computer-based training (CBT) projects and have enough hands-on experience to tackle any real-life instructional design challenge.
 Additional topics include video production, project management, and analytics in instructional design, as well as learning the ropes of team-based project design.

 What you will learn